 Football and betting have gone hand in hand for some time now.
-The bookmakers rely heavily on football to keep profits looking healthy and most would admit that in the UK, it’s the biggest market in terms of money made and bets placed.
+The bookmakers rely heavily on football to keep net wins looking healthy and most would admit that in the UK, it’s the biggest market in terms of money and bets placed.

 As a result, an obvious place for the bookies to advertise is with the football clubs themselves.
 After all, marketing is all about getting your product in front of a the right target audience, and what could be a better target for football betting than sponsoring a football team and seeing your brand’s logo all over the tele when they play?